zalando/failsafe-actuator/README.md

 </dependency>
 ```

-After you did this, Autowire the `CircuitBreaker` by using
+Then autowire the `CircuitBreaker` by using:

 ```
 @Autowired